 INDIANAPOLIS (AP) — The Latest on Indianapolis 500 practice (all times local):

-Fernando Alonso is finally back on track preparing for the Indianapolis 500.
+Fernando Alonso has crashed on the second day of practice for the Indianapolis 500.

 Alonso was following Graham Rahal around Indianapolis Motor Speedway early in Wednesday's session when he hit the inside wall as he exited the third turn.
 His car shot across the track, through the grass and hit an interior wall, then back across the track for a third hit of the wall.